 Columbia, SC 29223

 Ben joined SCANPO in November 2012.
-He works on the day-to-day operations of the organization, and is the first point of contact for our members, answering questions, making referrals, and ensuring that our member organizations are getting the most of their membership.
+He manages the day-to-day operations of the organization, and is the first point of contact for our members, answering questions, making referrals, and ensuring that our member organizations are getting the most of their membership.
 He provides support to Madeleine, Janie, and Ellen, and takes care of logistics for Board and Committee meetings.
 Do you need technical assistance with your membership?
 Do you need help with the Nonprofit Job Center and Nonprofit Training Calendar?
 Do you have a question for SCANPO?
 Are you interested in attending or hosting a regional gathering for SCANPO?
 Ben’s the one to call.

 Ben graduated from the University of SC in 2012, earning his BA, MSW, and MPA.
 He studied nonprofit organizations extensively and is excited to leave the ivory tower and gain real world experience with SCANPO while continuing learning and put his skills to good use.
 He is a board member of Camp T.A.L.K.
 (Teaching Advocacy and Life-skills to Kids), a nonprofit a summer day-camp for children with Autism, that he helped to incorporate and gain 501(c)(3) status.
 He is also a Congregation Council member at Reformation Lutheran Church.
 Ben lives in Columbia with his partner, Jeremy.

 Madeleine has served as president since January 2011, bringing her passion for South Carolina’s nonprofit sector and all that it does.
 She works closely with SCANPO’s Board of Directors to advance services to members and the sector and is guided by SCANPO’s mission, vision and core values.